 d.
 If the Congregation Council elects its officers, the president, vice president, and secretary shall be selected from the elected membership of the Congregation Council.
 If the treasurer is not selected from the elected membership of the Congregation Council, the treasurer shall have voice but not vote at the meetings of the Congregation Council.

 C11.02.
 The Congregation Council shall elect its officers and they shall be the officers of the congregation.
 The officers shall be elected by written ballot and shall serve for one year.
-Their terms shall begin january.
+Their terms shall begin January1 and end December 31.

 C11.03.
 No officer shall hold more than one office at a time.
 No elected officer shall be eligible to serve more than two consecutive terms in the same office.